Lightprotocol/light-protocol/psp-examples/private-payments/README.md

 - `SOLANA_PORT` (default: `"8899"`): The port on which the local **Solana** node is running.
 If your node is running on a different port, update this value accordingly.
 - `process.env.ANCHOR_WALLET`: The path to the **Solana** wallet file.
 By default, it is set to `~/.config/solana/id.json`.
 If your wallet file is located elsewhere, modify this value accordingly.
-- `LOOK_UP_TABLE`: The lookup table used for the test relayer.
+- `LOOK_UP_TABLE`: The lookup table used for the test rpc.
 If the provided lookup table doesn't exist a new one will be created.

 ## Run